Pierce County Council wants to hire former U.S. Attorney to investigate Sheriff Ed Troyer

 The Pierce County Council is seeking to hire former U.S. Attorney Brian Moran for an independent investigation of Pierce County Sheriff Ed Troyer’s controversial 2 a.m. confrontation with a Black newspaper carrier on his delivery route in January.

-The council, with no public discussion at a Tuesday afternoon meeting, unanimously authorized spending up to $50,000 for the investigation.
+The council unanimously authorized spending up to $50,000 for the investigation at a Tuesday afternoon meeting.

 The review will examine whether Troyer misused his authority, committed a crime, or deviated from professional standards, including honesty, and whether he has a pattern of such violations, according to a proposed scope of work description.